Private Jet Charter Between Atlanta & New York

 Teterboro Airport (TEB)

-24-hour operations, multiple private terminals, and quick ground transfers.
+Advantages: 24-hour private aviation infrastructure, multiple executive terminals, and quick ground transfers to Manhattan.

-Approximately 12 miles, usually about 20 minutes by car.
+Distance to Midtown: Approximately 12 miles, typically around 20 minutes by car depending on traffic.

 Westchester County Airport (HPN)